Network-And-Services/optical-failure-dataset/README.md

 The reverse link, from *SPO2* to *SPO1* is in back-to-back configuration, presenting a 10dB attenuator.
 ![Testbed](testbed.jpg)

-## Dataset details
+## Datasets details
-The dataset is composed of more than 10.000 samples, which are gathered from both the SPO devices and the amplifiers, every 3,5 seconds.
+The two dataset are composed with samples that are gathered from both SPO's cards and amplifiers, every 3,5 seconds.

 For each SPO, the following metrics are retrieved:
 - Optical Signal to Noise Ratio (OSNR)